TPRSigma/Tissue-Processor/User-Manual/README.md

 ## Full User Manual

-The complete detailed manual (purpose, description, interface, protocol format, operation, etc.) follows below.
+The complete detailed manual (purpose, description, interface, protocol format, operation, etc.) is in the manual.md and/or manual.pdf files in this repository folder.